microsoft/vscode-azurestorage/README.md

 * Viewing diagnostics and logs tables is not supported.
 * Viewing the contents of tables and queues is not supported.
 * Uploading or downloading binary files (except images) is not supported.
+* Uploading or downloading of blobs is limited to text file types, block blobs and up to 4MB in size.
+Uploading and downloading of files in file shares is not currently supported.

 For these scenarios and other advanced features, please use [Microsoft Azure Storage Explorer](https://storageexplorer.com), which is free and available cross-platform for Linux, MacOS and Windows.
 Feedback on supported or desired features, as well as issues that you find, is always encouraged.
 Simply enter an [issue](https://github.com/Microsoft/vscode-azurestorage/issues).